eliteweblabs/phaseline/README.md

 ### Folder structure

-Inside Solid Builders Astro project, you'll see the following folders and files:
+Inside PhaseLine Painting Astro project, you'll see the following folders and files:

 ```plaintext
 /